 It is quite conceivable that as the technology improves, smart meters will increasingly play a role in home automation tasks and make your life easier.
 For example, you should be able to monitor your energy consumption remotely, set consumption targets using your computer or smart phone and use the meter's intelligence to help you achieve these targets.

 A strong benefit of smart meters is their ability to support all sorts of tariff types, which opens the door to offering consumers bespoke energy tariffs that match their actual usage patterns.
-Equally important, smart meters should allow consumers to switch suppliers faster, because reassigning the meter to a new supplier and downloading past consumption data could be done electronically in an instant.
+Equally important, smart meters should allow consumers to switch energy suppliers faster, because reassigning the meter to a new supplier and downloading past consumption data could be done electronically in an instant.

 Smart meters and energy monitors will only tell you how much energy you use in total, they cannot (yet) pinpoint with ease which of your household gadgets is guzzling most juice.